 When things get tough, they’ll let you know.
 That’s not all that sets them off.
 Let’s look at some of the main reasons why bees get aggressive.

-11 Main Causes of Aggression Among Honey Bees
+11 Main Causes for Aggressive Honey Bees

 I frequently work with both beginner and intermediate beekeepers who have trouble figuring out why their hive is acing aggressive, so I’ve done my best to lay out all the reasons which cause honey bees to become angry.